 Medical Tax Deduction

 The IRS allows you to deduct the portion of medical expenses that exceed 7.5 percent of your adjusted gross income.
-In 2019 that percentage rises to 10 percent.
-For example: your adjusted gross income for 2018 is $50,000, so you can deduct medical expense that exceeds $3,750.
+For example: your adjusted gross income for 2022 is $40,000, so you can deduct medical expense that exceeds $3,000.
 But you must itemize your deductions to take the medical deduction.

 Stay in the Know.
 Live in the Yes.